Yui Imaizumi

 Yui Imaizumi (今泉 佑唯, Imaizumi Yui) is a Japanese actress, singer, model, and television personality.
-She is a former member of the idol girl group Keyakizaka46 (now Sakurazaka46).
+She rose to prominence as a founding member of the girl group Keyakizaka46 (now Sakurazaka46).
+Beyond her musical career, she entered the fashion industry, serving as a regular model for the fashion magazine Ar.
+After departing the group in 2018, she pursued acting and stage work, including lead roles in the series Million Joe (2019) and stage plays Azumi (2020) and Lady Snowblood (2021).
+She briefly stepped away from the spotlight in 2022 for health and personal reasons before returning to the entertainment industry in 2025.

 Career

 Early career

 In 2011, Imaizumi was a member of the underground idol group Smile Gakuen (スマイル学園) under the name Yui Kashiwagi (柏木佑井), also known as "Yuiful" Kashiwagi (ゆいふるの柏木).
 She left the group in March 2012.

 2015–2018: Keyakizaka46

 On August 21, 2015, Imaizumi along with 22 other members were announced for the newly created idol group, Toriizaka46 (later Keyakizaka46).
 Imaizumi made her musical debut with Keyakizaka46's first single, "Silent Majority".
 She formed a duo named "Yuichanzu" (ゆいちゃんず) with Yui Kobayashi due to the fact that they share the same name and play the guitar.
-After debuting in Silent Majority, the duo continued performing after positive fan feedback.
+After debuting with the B-side "Shibuyagawa" (渋谷川) on "Silent Majority", the duo continued performing after positive fan feedback.
 Additionally, Imaizumi made two song appearances as part of Sakamichi AKB (坂道AKB), a group made of various AKB48 and Sakamichi members.
 Aside from music, Imaizumi also started her modeling career, becoming a regular model for the fashion magazine Ar and published a solo photobook titled Daremo Shiranai Watashi (誰も知らない私).

-In April 2017, Imaizumi took an temporary leave from the group due to poor health and returned in August the same year.
+In April 2017, Imaizumi took a temporary leave from the group due to poor health and returned in August the same year.
 She took another break in December.

 After the release of "Ambivalent", Imaizumi officially departed from the group on November 5, 2018, during a farewell ceremony in Kyoto, expressing her desire to pursue other forms of entertainment.
 She became the third member to leave the group, and the first member to leave since their musical debut.